 We spent our last night at the Prater, a vast public park known especially for the Wurstelprater, the oldest amusement park in the world.
 Among the hundreds of attractions, a special place is held by the Riesenrad, a Ferris wheel operating since 1897, which can be considered a true Viennese institution.

 Our three days in the Austrian capital passed very quickly.
 We would have needed more time to fully appreciate all it has to offer.
 From a cultural and artistic perspective, it is one of the most well-stocked cities I have been to.
 However, in my humble opinion, its most fascinating trait is its being a balanced blend of classical and modern, anchored to its history and traditions, but projected into the future and open to experimentation.

-- Dario De Santis is a longtime Outpost contributor and European travel guide.
+- Dario De Santis is an Outpost contributor and European travel guide.
 An architecture and history buff, he probably speaks more languages than you do.